Eating Disorders Service

 • North Team: Includes patients and families from; Heywood, Middleton and Rochdale, Bury and Oldham

-• South Team: Includes patients and families from; Stockport, Tameside and Glossop, and Trafford
+• South Team: Includes patients and families from; Stockport, Tameside and Glossop.

 The teams are each based in a central hub; the north hub is based on Tenterden Street in Bury and the south hub at Grosvenor House in Stockport.